tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs versions_behind_latest_at_ping_creation %}

 The number of versions by which the ping-associated version lags behind.
+When `version_is_prerelease = TRUE`, then this field is less than 0.

 {% enddocs %}